Version (album): Commercial

 Version debuted at number 2 in the UK.
 Overall, the album has spent 45 weeks in the UK Top 75, with 10 weeks in the top 10.
-In December 2007, the album was certified triple platinum in the UK for sales of over 900,000 copies.
+In June 2019, the album was certified triple platinum in the UK for sales of over 900,000 units.
 BBC Radio 1 listed the album as the 12th most successful of 2007 in the UK, outperforming the likes of Justin Timberlake, Foo Fighters, Nelly Furtado and Lily Allen.
 Version peaked at No. 129 on the Billboard 200.
 As of 2010, the album has sold 65,000 copies in United States.

 The album was supported by the success of single "Stop Me", which charted at number 2 in the UK, top 5 of the US Dance charts, and in the top 40 of Italy and Australia.
 Upon its release, the album managed to crack into the World Top 40, charting at 29.
 Ronson's next single, "Oh My God" with Lily Allen, became his second top 10 single, peaking at 8 in the UK.
 "Valerie", Ronson's third single, also peaked at number 2 in the British charts, kept out of the top spot by the Sugababes.
 It has spent a dozen weeks in the top 10 and has sold well over 300,000 copies.
 The song ended the year as the ninth biggest seller, behind number 1's "Bleeding Love", "Umbrella", "Grace Kelly" among others.
 "Valerie" also charted in the Switzerland and New Zealand charts and even managed to top the Dutch Top 40 for four consecutive weeks, keeping Leona Lewis from the top spot.
-Ronson released "Just", featuring Alex Greenwald of Phantom Planet, as the fourth single in the United Kingdom.
+Ronson released "Just", featuring Alex Greenwald and Sam Farrar of Phantom Planet, as the fourth and final single from the album.
 The song was quickly added to BBC Radio 1's "A-List".